 - First Jaguar Le Mans victory since 1957

-- First engine management system to pass 1 million miles in motorsport
+- First electronic EMS to pass 1 million miles in motorsport

 Hybrid Road Vehicles